daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 zb – move this line to the bottom of the screen (“bottom”) zz – move this line to the middle of the screen (“ziddle?”)

-e – go to the end of the current word.
-E – go to the end of the current WORD. b – go to the previous (before) word.
+b – go to the previous (before) word.
-B – go to the previous (before) WORD. w – go to the next word.
+B – go to the previous (before) WORD. ge - end of PREVIOUS word.
-W – go to the next WORD.
-ge - end of PREVIOUS word.
 ) - next sentence.
 } - next paragraph.